Search

 ROAD CONDITIONS 📣

 **For the latest information on conditions on the California State Highway System, please visit the Caltrans QuickMap website at quickmap.dot.ca.gov or download the app to your smartphone.
 You can also call the Road Condition Hotline at 1-800-427-ROAD (7623).
-Tioga Pass is CLOSED for the season to Yosemite.
+Tioga Pass closure information – access to Yosemite.

 Volcanic Tablelands Geology